CumulusNetworks/docs/content/cumulus-linux-59/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

 1. Configure a per-tenant VNI interface and associated VLAN for the VNI.
-Configure the VNI and VLAN in the map for the VxLAN device in a bridge for you layer 3 VNIs.
+Configure the VNI and VLAN in the map for the VxLAN device placed in a bridge for the layer 3 VNIs.
 The router MAC address of the VTEPs are installed over the VNI interface and remote host routes for symmetric routing are installed over the VLAN interface:

    Edit the `/etc/network/interfaces` file.
 For example: